Arriving at the workshop early in the morning, delegates discussed the government's preparation process for the new policy - Photo: QUANG DINH

 Expert Quach Chanh Dai Thanh Tam - CEO of Tapro, from the Institute of Socio-Economic Research, Saigon University, presented a paper on Barriers of business households when transforming digitally - Photo: QUANG DINH

-According to expert Quach Chanh Dai Thanh Tam - CEO of Tapro Company, by September 17, 2025, the conversion to an enterprise will help business households improve their reputation, easily access capital, comply with the law and have financial transparency, and at the same time enjoy support policies from the State.
+According to expert Quach Chanh Dai Thanh Tam - CEO of Tapro Company, by September 17, 2025, converting to a business enterprise will help household businesses enhance their reputation, easily access capital, comply with the law and ensure financial transparency, while also benefiting from government support policies.

-There are 276,449 households, accounting for 76.39% of the total number of business households, subject to value added tax and personal income tax.
+There are still 276,449 households, accounting for 76.39% of the total number of business households, that are subject to value-added tax and personal income tax.

 Of these, 19,060 business households paid taxes by declaration method, while 257,389 households were subject to tax collection, accounting for 71.13% of the total number of business households and 93.1% of the total number of tax-paying households.